 2. Life is unfair, and this show has a healthy dose of justice.
-Corrupt servants get their comeuppance, love that is derailed gets back on track, and even though in America all we know is that Bates is still rotting in jail, we are hoping that he gets out.
-(Don’t you love those shirts that say, “FREE BATES”?)
+Corrupt servants get their comeuppance, love that is derailed gets back on track, and even though in America all we remember when Bates was still rotting in jail, we spent a long time hoping that he would get out.
+(Didn’t you love those shirts that said, “FREE BATES”?)
 At least at Downton Abbey, there is always hope.
 Things go wrong, but things also go right.
 I know: the latter is addictive.